Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Here are some answers to frequently asked questions about liver cancer.

-A: No. The liver stores nutrients that help feed the body when a person has not eaten for a few hours.
+No. The liver stores nutrients that help feed the body when a person has not eaten for a few hours.
 It also changes other nutrients into more basic elements before sending them to other parts of the body to be used.
 The liver helps break down sugars, starch, fats, and proteins.

 One of the liver’s most important functions is to collect and destroy poisons in the body.
-The liver breaks down and removes medications.
+The liver breaks down and removes medicines.
 When the liver is not working well, chemicals can build up inside the body and cause damage.

 People with liver cancer may have any or all of these symptoms: